harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/veracode-scanner-reference.md

 Search for and add the **Veracode** step to your pipeline.
 This step can be used in either the **Build** stage or the **Security** stage.
 In the step configuration, set the following fields:

 1. **Scan Mode**: Set the **Scan Mode** to **Extraction**.

-2. **Scan Configuration**: If your scan results needs to be reirived from a Sandbox you can choose **Sandbox Scan**.
+2. **Scan Configuration**: If your scan results needs to be retrieved from a Veracode Sandbox you can choose **Sandbox Scan**.
 Else, you can use **Default**.
 3. **Target**: The **[Type](#type)** is to Repository by default.
 For **[Target and Variant Detection](#target-and-variant-detection)**, you can use the [**Auto**](#target-and-variant-detection) option to let STO set the **Name** and **Variant** fields for you.
 Or, you can manually define them using the **Manual** option.
 4. **Authentication**: Select the Authentication [**Type**](#type-1) as either [**API Key**](#api-key) or [**Username and Password**](#username-and-password).
 Based on the type, configure the **Access Id** and **Access Token**.

-**App Id**(optional): In the **Scan Tool** section, you can provide the Veracode [App Id](#app-id) of the application from which you want to fetch scan results.
+5. **App Id**(optional): In the **Scan Tool** section, you can provide the Veracode [App Id](#app-id) of the application from which you want to fetch scan results.
 If left blank, the step will try to locate an application using the **Target Name** you specified.
 Note that the step can only find applications previously created by STO during orchestration, as it relies on the specific naming convention used by STO.
 Additionally, refer to [this section](#using-an-existing-veracode-application-created-by-sto) to learn more on how to use an existing Veracode Application created by STO.
 6. **Sandbox Id**: This field appears if you select **Sandbox Scan** as your [Scan Configuration](#scan-configuration).
 You can enter your [**Sandbox Id**](#sandbox-id) to use an existing Veracode Sandbox.

 <DocImage path={require('./static/veracode-extraction.png')} width="40%" height="40%" title="Click to view full size image" />

+These are the essential settings required to perform an Extraction scan using the Veracode step.
+The scan results, including any [Veracode policy failures](#view-veracode-policy-failures), can be viewed in the **Security Tests** tab on the pipeline execution page.
+For additional features and configuration options, see the [Veracode Step Settings](#veracode-step-settings) section.

 ## Veracode step settings
 The following are the details of each field in the Veracode step.